gavinpwd/react-project-website/README.md

 ## Backstory

-I've started my learning module on React through Codecademy and have completed some exercies.
+I've started my learning module on React through Codecademy and have completed some exercises.
 I wanted to test my knowledge so I searched for YouTube videos for a follow-along coding project.
-After I've set up terminal and VSCode, this video helped me with this project: React Website Tutorial - Beginner React JS Project Fully Responsive || Link: https://www.youtube.com/watch?v=I2UBjN5ER4s
-This is atwo-hour tuorial however I skipped the topics that I haven't learned from Codecademy.
+After I've set up terminal, installed node.js and some extensions on VSCode, this video helped me with this project: React Website Tutorial - Beginner React JS Project Fully Responsive || Link: https://www.youtube.com/watch?v=I2UBjN5ER4s  It was a two-hour tutorial however I skipped the topics that I haven't learned from Codecademy but spent more than two hours anyway.
 This tutorial was super helpful and I have learned a few tricks on VSCode too.

+**The idea behind the website was inspired by my travels as guided by gastronomy -- to find and experience the world's delicious desserts.**

 ## What I have learned:
 1. This tutorial tested my CSS knowledge.